vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 piece of trivia, no one seems that bothered.

-A big draw to JAX is that it shares a similar API to NumPy but can be executed on fast accelerators such as GPUs and TPUs but with accelerator agnostic code.
+A big draw to JAX is that it shares a similar API to NumPy but can be executed on fast accelerators such as GPUs and TPUs whilst having accelerator agnostic code.
 The familiar API also helps get engineers up to speed with JAX – or at least gets them through the door.
 Furthermore, it has very good inbuilt support for multi-device parallelism compared to other frameworks that **could be used for